tmacwill/understanding-computers/content/src/chapters/email.markdown

     openssl s_client -connect pop.gmail.com:995

+Notice that now we're using port 995, since that's what the POP3 standard told us to do.
 We should see something like:

     SSL-Session:
         Protocol  : TLSv1